caina89/MDDImpute/README.md

 rs3115860	1	753405	C	A	0.1277	0.0269534695602576	0.0138726	0.0520048	109006
 ```

-In this paper we report 6 different MTAG runs; command line for one example (MTAG.GPpsy, where the input GWAS are LifetimeMDD and GPpsy) is shown below
+In this paper we report 6 different MTAG runs; command line for one example (MTAG.GPpsy, where the input GWAS are LifetimeMDD and GPpsy) is shown below.
+Note MTAG is written in Python2.

 ```
 conda activate python2